What's in it for you?

 The folks who have been the best fit at Corgibytes have a “can do” attitude and are amazing consultants.
 They are proactive, take initiative, and focus on delivering lots of value to our clients.
 They communicate with ease and leave a trail of documentation behind them.

-The most popular language/frameworks that we get asked to work on is Ruby on Rails, Python/Django, and C#/.NET,.
-Most of our developers can work with all three of these tech stacks, including a few more.
-If they’re not familiar with a technology, they can ramp up quickly, which to us is about a week.
+The most popular language/frameworks that we get asked to work on are object oriented: Ruby on Rails, Python/Django, C#/.NET, PHP, and Java.
+Most of our developers can work with several of these tech stacks, including a few more.
+If they’re not familiar with a technology, they can ramp up quickly, which to us is delivering value in about a week.

 I live outside the United States.
 Can I still apply?